The Initial Agreement and Deposit

 An effective agreement is a legal arrangement between a potential purchaser and the property’s seller.
 Here are some important tips to keep in mind to streamline the process:

 - Keep written records of everything.
 For the sake of clarity, it will be extremely useful to transcribe all verbal agreements including counter-offers and addenda and to convert them into written agreements to be signed by both parties.
-I will assist you in drafting all the paperwork for your purchase and make sure that you have copies of everything.
+I will assist you all the paperwork for your purchase and make sure that you have copies of everything.

 - Stick to the schedule.
 Now that your offer has been chosen, you and the seller will establish a timeline for every stage of the process of closing the real estate contract.
 Meeting these requirements on time ensures a smoother flow of negotiations so that each party involved is not in breach of their agreements.
 During the process we will keep you constantly updated, so you will always be prepared for the next step.

-The home inspection process helps to protect you against structural or material problems that are not detectable in a casual walk through of the property.
+The home inspection process helps to protect you against structural or material problems that are not detectable in a casual walkthrough of the property.
 A licensed home inspector will do a thorough visual inspection of the interior and accessible portions of the exterior of the home.
 You will need to have an inspector examine the property within the time-frame agreed upon in the contract.
 The buyer is responsible for hiring and paying for the inspection.

 You may elect to have different inspectors inspect the property, if you wish to obtain professional opinions from inspectors who specialize in a specific area (i.e. roof, HVAC, structure).
 However, keep in mind that the home inspector may not be able to visualize or test all potential issues in the home but will do as complete a job as possible.
 If you are not currently working with an inspector, we can recommend several reputable options.

 Association Approval – If the property that you are purchasing is conditional upon an association approval, request the rules, regulations, and other important documents from the seller as soon as you have an effective agreement to purchase.
 Make sure that the application documents and processing fees are submitted to the appropriate person at the association by the required time.
 Fill out all of the information completely and legibly so there is no delay in processing the application.
-If you are required to meet with the association for your approval, make an appointment as soon as possible for the interview.
+If you are required to meet with the association for your approval, make an appointment as soon as possible for a potential interview.
 Most associations require a certificate of approval before move-in.

 A mortgage contingency states that you will buy the home subject to obtaining a mortgage.
 If you cannot obtain a mortgage, and the seller will not agree to move forward with the sale, the contract will then be void.